microsoft/TouchDevelop/README.md

 ## Running

+There's different way to run TouchDevelop:

-After building, you can run TouchDevelop from a local node server by running:
+* from a local node.js server:

     jake local

 The local instance can be accessed at `http://localhost:4242/editor/local/`.

+* packaged as a [nwjs] app:

+    jake nw

 ## Tests